 If you want to start a unique Christmas collection for someone, these would make a perfect gift!

 If you don’t mind some slight imperfections, check out the shelves stacked with seconds.
-I was pleasantly surprised at the good deals on some of these pieces!
+That day, I was pleasantly surprised at the good deals on some of these pieces!

 Gift Ideas from Farmhouse Pottery: